Reader: Frequently Asked Questions

 Browser extensions pose a constant security threat so we maintain multiple extensions with different levels of access.
 The original Readwise extension (white background) automatically syncs your Kindle highlights to Readwise.
 If you no longer use Kindle, you can delete this extension.
 Otherwise, you can keep it installed and unpinned as it does its work in the background.
 The Readwise export extension is used to authenticate Readwise with your Roam Research or Notion account.
 If you no longer use Roam or Notion, you can delete this extension.
 Finally, the Reader extension (yellow) is used to save documents to Reader and optionally enable highlighting of the open web.

-How do I find a roadmap or list of known issues to not report something you're already aware of or planning to build?
+How do I find a roadmap or list of known issues so I don't report something you're already aware of or planning to build?

-Our Reader beta newsletter is a great resource to get some insight into what we're working on.
+Our Reader beta newsletter is a great resource to get some insight into what we're working on (you can even subscribe via RSS to get the updates directly in Reader!).
 Also feel free to reach out via the in-app feedback or email (hello@readwise.io) to ask us any specific question.
 In general, we don't mind receiving duplicate feedback because it helps us prioritize.